 If you work in medical billing and coding, more healthcare claims can translate to a rising demand for your skill set.
 All of the data required to process each medical claim will need someone to organize and properly code it.

 And since healthcare employers are increasingly using electronic systems to run their practices, they will need qualified people who know how to use this technology.
-Once you are a trained and certified medical billing and coding specialist, this occupation’s faster-than-average employment growth should bode well for your long-term job prospects.
+Especially if you are a certified medical billing and coding specialist, this occupation’s faster-than-average employment growth may bode well for your long-term job prospects.

-What Classes Are Required for Medical Billing and Coding?
+What Classes Are Available within a Medical Billing and Coding Program?

 Medical billing and coding students take classes in a variety of subjects to prepare them for managing medical records, applying codes, submitting invoices, and assisting with other business procedures for the healthcare field.